Thinkmill/pragmatic-forms/README.md

 ## `configureForm: function(options:Object)`

+The `pragmatic-forms` module exports a single named function: `configureForm`.
+This method creates a configured Higher Order Component to wrap a form providing state and event handlers through a single prop named `form`.

 `configureForm` accepts an options object and returns a method for creating a higher order component which will wrap your form to provide state and event handlers.

 - `initFields:Function`